 Luchita Hurtado (b.
 1920 Caracas, Venezuela) works in Santa Monica, California.
-In 1928, Hurtado immigrated to New York City, where she studied at Washington Irving High School and the Art Students League.
-Hurtado began her career in the early 1940s as a fashion illustrator for Condé Nast and as a muralist for Lord & Taylor.
-In the mid-1940s Hurtado frequently travelled between New York and Mexico City, where she worked within an international group of artists and writers who were part of the World War II diaspora.
-In the late 40s Hurtado moved to Mill Valley, California, where she associated with the Dynaton Group.
-In 1951 Hurtado moved to Los Angeles, where she has resided ever since.
+In 1928 Hurtado immigrated to New York City, where she studied at Washington Irving High School and the Art Students League.
+She began her career in the early 1940s as a fashion illustrator for Condé Nast and as a muralist for Lord & Taylor.
+In the mid-1940s, Hurtado frequently traveled between New York and Mexico City, where she worked within an international group of artists and writers who were part of the World War II diaspora.
+In the late 1940s, Hurtado moved to Mill Valley, California, where she associated with the Dynaton Group.
+In 1951 she moved to Los Angeles, where she has resided ever since.
 Recent solo exhibitions include the Annenberg Community Beach House, Santa Monica (2017) and Park View Gallery, Los Angeles (2016).
 Prior to these, her last solo exhibition was held at the Women’s Building, Los Angeles (1974).
-Hurtado exhibited sporadically from the 1950s until the present, including: the Night Club Gallery, Chicago (2016); Carnegie Art Museum, Oxnard (1994); Tally Richards Gallery, Taos (1970); and Paul Kantor Gallery, Los Angeles (1953).
+Hurtado has exhibited sporadically from the 1950s until the present, including at Night Club Gallery, Chicago (2016); Carnegie Art Museum, Oxnard, California (1994); Tally Richards Gallery, Taos, New Mexico (1970); and Paul Kantor Gallery, Los Angeles (1953).

 Back to Made in L.A.
 2018